 Pennate muscles have a large number of muscle fibres per unit and so are very strong, but tire easily.
 They can be divided into:

 - Unipennate: These muscles have their fibres arranged to insert in a diagonal direction onto the tendon, which allows great strength.
-Examples include the Lumbricals (deep hand muscles) and Extensor Digitorum Longus (wrist and finger extensor)
+Examples include the Lumbricals (deep hand muscles) and Extensor Digitorum Communis (wrist and finger extensor)

 - Bipennate: Bipennate muscles have two rows of muscle fibres, facing in opposite diagonal directions, with a central tendon, like a feather.
 This allows even greater power but less range of motion.
 An example is the Rectus Femoris